SioKCronin/website/content/ai_notes/books/reactive_microservices.md

 Registry** (Client-Side Service Discovery).
 The locations can also be stored in a load balancer (AWS ELB, for instance), or in the address references themselves (Server-Side Service Discovery).

+### API Management

+For services that must communicate with several other services, it is often preferable to use an API Gateway.
+This API Gateway will receive the request, sequence the calls to the necessary APIs (applying protocol translations where necessary), formatting the responses, and sending the responses back to the client.

+### Communication layer

+The Enterprise Service Bus (ESB) has traditionally coordinated communication in Service Oriented Architeture (SOAs), yet systems are evolving to employ scalable messaging queues (implemented with platforms like Kafka or Kinesis).
+This provides a pub-sub process where producers and consumers can interact independently with the queue.
+It is proposed that pub-sub won't serve all cases (although I'm curious to hear more compelling edge cases), in which case something like Akka Streams, whose actor model abstraction and platform affords far more control in defining the nuances of a parallel processing/distributed system.

+### Integration

+How we control the flow of calls/data between systems requires we have some protocol defining their interface, and, often, this protocol defines some form of back-pressure to control the flow of data between the systems.
+Failures must also be captured and quarentined to prevent cascading failures.
+One design pattern has been to have services emit event streams that other systems can consume.